Explore by Topic

 “I think buyers want suppliers to be partners and collaborators,” King said.
 “To do that, you have to know and understand the businesses that you’re supplying.
 That level of understanding only occurs when you’re actively communicating with your customers.”

-Here are the most common behaviours of suppliers that build enduring relationships with their largest customers.
+Here are the most common behaviors of suppliers that build enduring relationships with their largest customers.

 Good suppliers deliver great products or services on time at a competitive price.
 Great suppliers do that and try to learn everything they can about their customers’ business, so they can offer new solutions, King said.